openscript-ch/react-vite-storybook-typescript-starter/README.md

   - [**Vitest**](https://vitest.dev/): A blazing fast unit-test framework powered by Vite.
   - [**Vite Plugin dts**](https://github.com/qmhc/vite-plugin-dts): A vite plugin for generating `.d.ts` files.
   - [**Storybook**](https://storybook.js.org/): Storybook is an open source tool for building UI components and pages in isolation.
 It streamlines UI development, testing, and documentation.
-  - [**Storybook Vite Builder**](https://github.com/eirslett/storybook-builder-vite): An experimental plugin to run and build Storybooks with Vite.
+  - [**Storybook Builder Vite**](https://github.com/storybookjs/builder-vite): An experimental plugin to run and build Storybooks with Vite.